MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P6-Gameplay-Part-2/content.md

 ```
 >

-> Next, add this code to `didMove(to:)`
+> Next, add this code to `didMove(to view:)`
 >
 ```
-healthBar = childNodeWithName("healthBar") as!
+healthBar = childNode(withName: "healthBar") as!
 SKSpriteNode
 ```
 >

 Great you now have access to the *healthBar* object.
-However, you will want to use another property to track the players health and use this value to update the bar visually.
+However, you will want to use another property to track the players
+health and use this value to update the bar visually.

 # Health counter